What is PMS?

 - contributes to normal energy metabolism

-- contributes to the normal functioning of the nervous system
+- contributes to the normal function of the nervous system

-- contributes to the normal functioning of the immune system
+- contributes to the normal function of the immune system

 - contributes to normal psychological function

-- contributes to the regulation of hormone activity
+- contributes to the regulation of hormonal activity

 - contributes to the reduction of tiredness and fatigue